Your cart is empty.

 “The 2010 growing season in Alexander Valley, like many, had its interesting variety of cool and warm weather.
 Our 2010 Cabernet Sauvignon is defined by the success of top fruit sources we have been particularly focused on since 2005.
 This is truly a benchmark year that showcases our desire to get better each vintage.” – Winemaker Rob Davis

 Aromas of blackberry, cassis and cedar mingle with hints dark chocolate and tobacco to seduce and intrigue.
 The palate is inviting and silky, with a vivid core of blackberry flavor, balanced by a backbone of acidity and a smooth tannin structure.
 This Bordeaux-style wine has a very long, juicy, cherry-laced finish that speaks to its youthfulness.
-Enjoyable now or the 750mL cellarworthy through 2026 and 1.5L bottles through 2034.
+Enjoyable now or the 750mL cellarworthy through 2026, 1.5L bottles through 2035 and 3L bottles through 2040.
 No decanting necessary for 750mL bottles.Download Tasting Notes

 The lush fruit texture, bright acidity and low alcohol of this Cabernet Sauvignon make it the go-to for many top sommeliers when seeking one Cabernet for multiple food pairings.
 The 2010 Jordan Cabernet Sauvignon carries such an elegance and textural evolution from the palate through the finish that myriad pairing options present themselves—from grilled Cornish hens, duck confit and veal tenderloin to Sonoma County lamb, roasted venison and dry-aged beef.
 Some of the best Cabernet food pairing recipes can be found in our Recipes library.